P-p-H-d/mlib/README.md

 Other documented operators are:

 * NEW (type) -> type pointer: allocate a new object with suitable alignment and size.
 The returned object is **not initialized**.
-INIT operator shall be called afterwise.
+INIT operator shall be called afterward.
 The default is M\_MEMORY\_ALLOC.
 * DEL (&obj): free the allocated uninitialized object 'obj' (default is M\_MEMORY\_DEL).
 The object is not cleared before being free (CLEAR operator has to be called before).
 The object shall have been allocated by the NEW operator.
 * REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer (either NULL or a pointer returned by the REALLOC operator itself) to an array of number objects of this type.
 Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
-New objects are not initialized (INIT operator has to be called afterwise).
+New objects are not initialized (INIT operator has to be called afterward).
 Freed objects are not cleared (CLEAR operator has to be called before).
 The default is M\_MEMORY\_REALLOC.
 * FREE (&obj) : free the allocated uninitialized array object 'obj' (default is M\_MEMORY\_FREE).
 The objects are not cleared before being free (CLEAR operator has to be called before).
 The object shall have been allocated by the REALLOC operator.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc', and then clear 'objc'.
 It is semantically equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
 By default, all objects are assumed to be **trivially movable** (i.e. using memcpy to move an object is safe).
 Most C objects are trivially movable.
-If an object is not trivially movable, it shall provide an INIT\_MOVE method or disable the INIT\_MOVE method enterely.
+If an object is not trivially movable, it shall provide an INIT\_MOVE method or disable the INIT\_MOVE method entirely.
 * MOVE(objd, objc): Set 'objd' to the same state than 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).
 TBC if operator is really needed as calling CLEAR then INIT\_MOVE is what does all known implementation.
 * SWAP(objd, objc): Swap the object 'objc' and the object 'objd' states.
 * CLEAN(obj): Empty the container from all its objects.
 Nearly like CLEAR except that the container 'obj' remains initialized (but empty).